annagreeneee/Covid-Analysis/README.md

-## COVID-19 Confirmed Cases and Deaths in European Countries
+## 2019 COVID-19 Confirmed Cases and Deaths in European Countries

 Author: Anna Greene

-**Description**: This package uses functions to analyze and visualize COVID-19 confirmed cases and deaths from those confirmed cases in European countries.
+**Description**: This package uses functions to analyze and visualize COVID-19 confirmed cases and deaths from those confirmed cases in European countries in 2019.
 This package helps you determine which countries have a high COVID-19 rate and high death rate.

 **Motivation**: A day before I started this project, I tested positive for COVID-19 for the first time.
 So, I decided to find data based on the virus and use that to educate myself and others.